ambernegi/Documentation/docs/index.md

 # Overview

 RAG is a hybrid approach that enhances large language models (LLMs) by integrating external knowledge sources during the generation process.
-This ensures responses are **factually accurate** and grounded in real updated data, making RAG an effective technique for applications like question answering, document summarization, chatbots, and other applications.
+This ensures responses are **factually accurate** and grounded in real, updated data, making RAG an effective technique for applications like question answering, document summarization, chatbots, and other applications.

 # How RAG Works